dmstr/phd5-docs/guide/development/configuration.md

 	APP_LANGUAGES=en,fr,zh

 > `app.env-dist` should be adjusted and committed to reflect basic application settings, but we strongly recommend **not to add secrets** like passwords or tokens to the repository.
+> Note: The `app.env-dist` file is intentionally copied as `app.env` onto the image.
+If you want to make changes during runtime, you also need to create a local file and mount this into the container.

 ## Advanced configuration